Algund

 Algund ([alˈgʊnt]; Lagundo [laˈɡundo]) is a comune (municipality) in South Tyrol in northern Italy, located about 25 km northwest of Bolzano.

 Geography

 As of 31 December 2015, it had a population of 5,029 and an area of 23.6 km2.

 Algund borders the following municipalities: Lana, Marling, Merano, Naturns, Partschins, Plaus and Tirol.

 Frazioni

-The municipality of Algund contains the frazioni (subdivisions, mainly villages and hamlets) Aschbach (Riolagundo), Forst (Foresta), Mitterplars (Plars di Mezzo), Mühlbach (Riomolino), Oberplars (Plars di Sopra) and Vellau (Velloi).
+The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Aschbach (Riolagundo), Forst (Foresta), Mitterplars (Plars di Mezzo), Mühlbach (Riomolino), Oberplars (Plars di Sopra) and Vellau (Velloi).

 History

 Place name

 The name apud Algunde (Latin for close to Algund) appears for the first time in 994.

 Coat-of-arms

 The emblem is a barrel of wine, overhanged by a vine-shoot of black grapes, on or bordered by an argent and gules crown gear.
 The barrel and grapes symbolize the viticulture practiced in the area, the argent and gules indented frame represents the membership to the Tyrol.
 The emblem was adopted in 1970.